Igor Protti: Post-playing career

 In June 2015, Protti was hired as the new director of football of Tuttocuoio, with former Livorno teammate Cristiano Lucarelli as head coach.
-They were both relieved from their roles in April 2016.
+They were both relieved of their roles in April 2016.

 In June 2016, Protti returned to Livorno as a "club manager".
 He left Livorno by the end of the 2018–19 season.
 He returned to work with Livorno as a "club manager" in August 2021, following the club's exclusion from Serie D and successive admission to Eccellenza under a new property.
 In July 2022, Protti was promoted as general manager.

+Death

+Protti died on 19 June 2026, after battling colon cancer that spread to his spine.
+He was 58.

+Thousands of supporters filled the stadium in Livorno and Bari to mark his death.
+His ashes were transported to the stadium and commemorated by Livorno fans.